hvdnet/hvdnet.github.io/src/services/api.md

 # HVDNet API

-Our API is central to all our services.

-Its core objective is to streamline dataset discovery, access, and use through standards-based metadata, ensuring full alignment with FAIR principles and related best practices.
-It achieves this by applying a crucial standardization layer on top of existing APIs from various platforms and public services,
+Our API serves as the foundation for our vision and services, focusing on simplifying dataset discovery, access, and utilization through standards-based metadata.
+By enforcing a robust standardization layer over diverse APIs from multiple platforms and public data services, it ensures alignment on FAIR principles and related best practices.

-A range of useful utility services are also being implemented to support the creation and use of machine actionable data and metadata.
+We are also developing a suite of utility services to facilitate the creation and use of machine-actionable data and metadata.

-You can use our [Playground](https://www.highvaluedata.net/playground){target="_blank"} web application to explore/experiment with the API.
+Explore and experiment with the API using our [Playground](https://www.highvaluedata.net/playground){target="_blank"} web application.

 Consult the documentation below for more information: